raspberrypilearning/3D-scene/en/step_2.md

 --- task ---

-In the example below, the moon can be programmed to rise about the silhouette **Rooftops** because they are both sprites.
+In the example below, the moon can be programmed to rise about the silhouetted **Rooftops** because they are both sprites.
 By developing some of your scenery as sprites you can create some interesting, 3-dimensional effects which will make your scenery appear more realistic.

 **Rising moon**: [See inside](https://scratch.mit.edu/projects/445119855/editor){:target="_blank"}